Divyam1909/dn-portfolio/DEPLOY.md

 # Step 1: Navigate to project root
 cd C:\Users\divya\Desktop\Portfolio

-# Step 2: Build the React app
+# Step 2: Build the React app (optional for local verification)
 npm run build

-# Step 3: Deploy to Cloudflare Pages
+# Step 3: Deploy
-npx wrangler pages deploy build --project-name=divyam-portfolio
+# - If using Git integration: commit + push and Vercel auto-deploys
+# - If using CLI: npx vercel --prod
 ```

-**That's it!** Your changes will be live at https://divyam-portfolio.pages.dev
+**That's it!** Your changes will be live at https://divyam-n-portfolio.vercel.app

 ---